mattwymore/SWSoftKeyboard/thoughts.md

 - debounce the FR notifications
 - trigger "show keyboard" on "becomes FR" and "hide keyboard" on everything **but** "resigns FR"

 ok great now switching between text fields doesn't trigger any FR events sometimes?!?
+wait no that's just because I didn't have the firstResponderDelegate set on both text fields.

+---

+It will **not** be the case in my client's app that more than one text field (or even form element) will be present at the same time.
+Therefore:

+- I need to figure out why the text field is highlighted when the app starts, and disable that somehow
+- I don't need to worry about triggering `hideKeyboardAnimated:` because that will fire when the keyboard hits enter (which I can only test after the keyboard is implemented)
+- I have to figure out why `hideKeyboardAnimated:` isn't actually animated

 #9/10